Home >> What We Do >> Keep You Informed >> Science Corner >>

 Animals Used in Research

-Data collected and reported by the United States Department of Agriculture (USDA), however, suggests that animal use is decreasing.
-In 2015, they reported that a total of 767,622 animals were used for scientific purposes.
+Data collected and reported by the United States Department of Agriculture (USDA), however, suggests that the number of animals used in research has been decreasing.
+In 2018, they reported that a total of 780,070 animals were used for scientific purposes.
 As just noted, mice, rats, birds and fish, who are estimated to comprise more than 95% of all animals used in research, were not included.
-Although lack of transparency on animal use in this country prevents us from understanding the full scope of the use of animals in experimentation, it is important to note that 2015 marked the lowest usage of Animal Welfare Act-covered animals in research since the USDA began collecting such statistics in 1972.
+Although lack of transparency on animal use in this country prevents us from understanding the full scope of the use of animals in experimentation, it is important to note that 2017 marked the lowest number of Animal Welfare Act-covered animals used in research since the USDA began collecting such statistics in 1973.

 Click on an animal below to learn more about its use in research.

 - Dogs in Research

 - Rabbits in Research